krestfield/docs/certdog/upgrade_the_db.md

 <br>

-If the upgrade does fail and cannot be recovered, rollback the installation by stopping the services and re-instating the backed up files (as carried out in the Backup section above).
+If the upgrade does fail and cannot be recovered, rollback the installation by stopping the services and re-placing the install with the backed up files (as carried out in the Backup section above).
 Once restored, re-start the services